sparsick/k8s-dev-survival-kit-talk/README.md

 # k8s-dev-survival-kit-talk

-You can find here the slides and the sample code of my talk "Kubernetes Developer Survival Kit Talk" that I presented on JUG Schweiz in Basel at 12th June 2023 and in St. Gallen at 16th June 2023.
+You can find here the slides and the sample code of my talk "Kubernetes Developer Survival Kit Talk" that I presented on JCon Europe in Cologne at 20th June 2023.

 The demo application based on Java and Spring Boot is in folder 'sample-app'.